fxnnxc/physical_multiagent_env/README.md

 ### 🐋 3.
 Questions

-Because the code is not that too long, I didn't write a detailed instruction.
+Because the code is not that too lng, I didn't write a detailed instruction.
 If there is some issues or questions please **Submit new Issue**.